 If you’re a project manager or purchasing coordinator who plans to hire someone to apply the metal decking, it’s a good idea to shop around for the best companies and local prices.

 Remember, it’s not always good to pick the cheapest company.
 You’ll also want to verify the company you hire is licensed, insured, experienced, and reliable.
 Read online reviews and don’t be afraid to ask for verification of licensing and insurance.
 Once you’ve vetted two or more companies, you can choose the best quote between them.

 Metal Decking Cost Depends On The Type

 There are two common forms of metal decking used in roof projects, called B Deck and N Deck.
 Less common forms of metal decking are A Deck and F Deck.
 For floor decking, common types include B-36 Formlock, W2-36 Formlock, and W3-36 Formlock.
 The type of metal decking used can affect the price of your materials.

 B Deck is the most commonly used type and is primarily used to support a built-up roof system.
 You can find B Deck in gauges ranging from 22 to 16.

-N Deck is used for when you have a long span condition more than ten feet.
+N Deck is used when you have a long span condition of more than ten feet.
 You can find this type of metal decking in gauges ranging between 22 and 16.

 A Deck/F Deck